Meet The Activist Who Uncovered The Russian Troll Factory Named In The Mueller Probe

 She says that the charges against the 13 employees of the Internet Research Agency are her answer to those allegations.

-Savchuk says she worked with several of the 13 Troll Factory people named in the Mueller indictment and was elated when she heard that workers and managers at the factory had been indicted.
+Savchuk says she worked with several of the 13 troll factory people named in the Mueller indictment and was elated when she heard that workers and managers at the factory had been indicted.

 "This was really a good sign," she says.
 "We should continue to add more names to this list.
 I think that every single propagandist, even the little troll on Facebook, has to be punished, has to be named and exposed."